 ||/opt/upddenv /opt/updd/UPDD\ Test

-The test program can either render the touches from the driver's API interface, the TUIO interface or related to actual mouse emulation.
+The test program can either render the touches from the driver's API interface, the TUIO interface, native touch events or related to actual mouse emulation as selected in the options menu below.

-1. Whilst testing, standard mouse emulation (cursor movement, clicks etc) will be enabled unless you explicitly select it to be disabled.
-You will be warned that you will need another pointer device (e.g. mouse) to use the system if you disable mouse emulation.
+Whilst testing, mouse emulation (cursor movement, clicks etc) will be enabled unless you explicitly select it to be disabled.
+Emulation can be performed by the driver (Mouse or Touch interface) or UPDD Commander (Gestures).
+You will be warned that you will need another pointer device (e.g. mouse) to use the system if neither emulation options are enabled.
+If selecting Gesture option UPDD Commander must be active and configured to perform mouse emulation (e.g. One Finger drag - set to Click and Drag)

 ||Shows the co-ordinate data received on the driver's API.
 The ink line is labelled UPDD device N touch N. When showing touches from the driver's API they can either be scaled into the drawing area (touches from the the entire touch screen are scaled into the test drawing area) or non scaled (only touches performed over the drawing area are shown and should be directly under the stylus on a calibrated touch screen).